huizhangyang/DeepCSCPR/README.md

 GPU 1080Ti
 Windows 10

-Run the following demo function to test the model. -TestDeepCSC
+Run the following demo function to test the model. -TestDeepCSC.py

 #Note -1.
 We provide three trained models including noise level 10, 15 and 20.
 -2.
 Since the noise is random, the PSNR may be perturbed.
 This phenomenon is reasonable for non-convex problems.